Towards Efficient and Exact Forgetting Services in Pre-Trained-Model-based Continual Learning: Introduction

-In summary, existing methods exhibit two prominent limitations in CU: (1) the prevailing reliance on the historically retained data, and (2) the poor trade-off between system efficiency and model fidelity.
-In this paper, we identify that the limitations of existing unlearning methods stem fundamentally from their reliance on gradient-based model updates.
-Such updates render learning from data a complex, entangled, and incremental process with inherent stochasticity, making the influence of data on the model challenging to explicitly characterize, let alone exactly erase.
-It is precisely for this reason that existing methods require access to the retained data for re-training or fine-tuning, as a means to recover model fidelity.
-Many unlearning studies have recognized the limitations from gradient-based updates, but few have attempted to fundamentally address this issue at its root~\cite{unlearning-survey-0, unlearning-hard-1, unlearning-hard-2}.
+In summary, existing methods have two key limitations in CU: (1) the prevailing reliance on the historically retained data, and (2) the poor trade-off between system efficiency and model fidelity.
+In this paper, we identify that these limitations of existing methods fundamentally stem from their reliance on gradient-based model updates.
+Specifically, the gradients render learning from data a complex, entangled, and incremental process with inherent stochasticity, making it hard to explicitly characterize the influence of data on the model, let alone exactly erase it.
+It also forms the reason why existing methods require access to the retained data for recovering model fidelity.
+Several studies have recognized the flaws of gradient-based updates, but few have attempted to fundamentally address this issue at its root~\cite{TSC-unlearing1, TSC-unlearing2, unlearning-hard-1, unlearning-hard-2}.